hlx98007/smms-cli/README.md

 Description
 ---

-A tool for SM.MS Image Hosting API
+A tool for SM.MS Image Hosting API.
+It uses sqlite3 as a database under your home folder.
+The DB file generated is called .smms.sqlite3.

 Example usage:
 ---